 Most common reasons for a near miss usually are divided into 3 groups:

-— sudden inability of an aircraft to maintain prescribed flight level due to technical malfunctions (such as engine failure, fire on board
+— sudden inability of an aircraft to maintain prescribed flight level due to technical malfunctions (such as engine failure, fire on board, decompression) or due to hazardous (unfavorable) weather conditions (most likely thunderstorm, severe turbulence, severe icing);

 — pilots’ error.
 When the crew is distracted from controlling their climb or descent, level-bust can occur.
 In such cases the aircraft doesn’t stop at prescribed flight level and continues to gain or lose altitude;